CPD accreditation: Group learning activities

 Below is the process for physician organizations or non-physician organizations that want to co-develop a continuing professional development (CPD) activity with an accredited CPD provider for Maintenance of Certification (MOC) Program credits.

-Note: The Royal College does not review activities for accreditation.
-To have an activity approved for MOC credits, it must be reviewed by Royal College-accredited CPD provider.
+Note: To have an activity approved for MOC credits, it must be reviewed by Royal College-accredited CPD provider.

 What is “co-development”?